 These are underestimates due to only including reported leaks.
 The state’s standardized method of estimating the rates at which methane emits from leaking pipes is also older and more conservative.
 More information on the LAUF data and emissions estimates can be found on the LAUF Calculator page.
 The majority of atmospheric-measured methane emissions are still unaccounted for in the state.
 These emissions could be from the distribution system leaks we mapped here, and/or elsewhere.

 Using the Map

-The map includes the following layers of information as of the end of 2021:
+The map includes the following layers of information:

 - Open leaks reported by each utility, by town and Boston neighborhood